 The Peace and Justice Centre organised an exhibition entitled The World Is My Country to coincide with the centenary of conscription, that celebrates the people and movements that opposed the First World War.

 We also created and produced Divergent Voices, a performance of readings that, taken as a whole tells the story of the First World War, with an emphasis on the voices of those who opposed or came to question the war as a result of their experience.
 Divergent Voices was performed at the Scottish Storytelling Centre and at the Scottish International Storytelling Festival in November 2014.
 A review of Divergent Voices can be found here.

-The Conscientious Objectors Memorial Committee consists of the following organisations and individuals:
+The Opposing War Memorial Committee consists of the following organisations:

 Religious Society of Friends (Quakers) Scotland

 Womens International League for Peace and Freedom Scottish Branch